kubernetes/community/keps/sig-cluster-lifecycle/0014-20180707-componentconfig-api-types-to-staging.md

     * For the move to a staging repo to be possible, the external API package must not depend on the core repo.
         * Hence, all non-staging repo dependencies need to be removed/resolved before the package move.
     * Conversions from the external type to the internal type will be kept in `{internal_api_path}/{external_version}`, like for `k8s.io/api`
-        * Defaulting code will be kept in this package, next to the conversions, if it already exists.
-We keep the decision about the destiny of defaulting open in this KEP.
+        * Defaulting code will be kept in this package, besides the conversion functions.
+        * The defaulting code here is specific for the usage of the component, and internal by design.
+If there are defaulting functions we feel would be generally useful, they might be exposed in `k8s.io/{component}/config/{version}/defaults.go` as `RecommendedDefaultFoo` functions that can be used by various consumers optionally.
+    * Add at least some kind of minimum validation coverage for the types (e.g. ranges for integer values, URL scheme/hostname/port parsing, DNS name/label/domain validation) in the `{internal_api_path}/validation` package, targeting the internal API version.
+The consequence of these validations targeting the internal type is that they can't be exposed in the `k8s.io/{component}` repo, but publishing more functionality like that is out of scope for this KEP and left as a future task.
 * Create a "shared types"-package with structs generic to all or many componentconfig API groups, in the `k8s.io/apimachinery`, `k8s.io/apiserver` and `k8s.io/controller-manager` repos, depending on the struct.
     * Location: `k8s.io/{apimachinery,apiserver,controller-manager}/pkg/apis/config/{,v1alpha1}`
-    * These aren’t "real" API groups, but have both internal and external versions
+    * These aren’t "real" API groups, but they have both internal and external versions
     * Conversions and internal types are published to the staging repo.
-    * Defaults are moved into the leaf groups using them as much as possible.
+    * Defaulting functions are of the `RecommendedDefaultFoo` format and opt-ins for consumers.
+No defaulting functions are registered in the scheme.
-* Remove the monolithic `componentconfig/v1alpha1` API group
+* Remove the monolithic `componentconfig/v1alpha1` API group (`pkg/apis/componentconfig`)
 * Enable the staging bot to create the Github repos
-* We do not add further defaulting, but merely keep the minimum defaulting in-place to keep the current behaviour, but remove those defaulting funcs which are not used today.
+* Add API roundtrip (fuzzing), defaulting, conversion, JSON tag consistency and validation tests.

 ### Migration strategy per component or k8s.io repo